-Source: Analysis of the MF using Eurostat data 25
+Source: Analysis of the MF using Eurostat data

-24 The overall placement of savings into investment funds continues to be conservative.
+&lt;sup>24 The overall placement of savings into investment funds continues to be conservative.
 According to the report of the World Bank, only 19 % of total fund assets are allocated to equity funds, while a significantly larger volume is in mixed (40 %) and bond funds (35 %).
+The model takes into account the number of people aged 15 and over; in case of younger people, we assume a

-25 The model takes into account the number of people aged 15 and over; in case of younger people, we assume a negligible amount of financial assets.
+&lt;sup>25 The model takes into account the number of people aged 15 and over; in case of younger people, we assume a negligible amount of financial assets.
 The model doesn't include pensions, ownership interests, and standardised guarantees.
 Therefore the right axis doesn't reach 100 %.